Iowa City BJJ | Six Blades Iowa City

 Author

 Jason Clarke.
-Owner & Head Instructor of Iowa City Brazilian Jiu-Jitsu.
+Owner & Head Coach of Iowa City Brazilian Jiu-Jitsu & Close Range Tactics

 Categories